GE invests over $2 billion in China

 General Electric Co. plans to sink more than $2 billion into its efforts in China through 2012 as the conglomerate looks to tackle the country's pressing energy and infrastructure needs.

-GE said that it will likely spend $500 million on research and development and new customer innovation centers in China, adding more than 1,000 new jobs.
+GE said that it will likely spend $500 million on research and development and new customer innovation centers in China as part of its expansion in China that will add more than 1,000 new jobs.
 More than $1.5 billion is expected to be put toward new joint ventures with Chinese state-owned enterprises in high-technology sectors.

 The news comes a day after GE named John Rice head of global operations.
 In that role, Rice will concentrate on growth in markets including China, India, the Middle East and Brazil.
-It also comes after GE emerged as a big winner from President Barack Obama's trip to India, as the company signed multiple deals in that market.
+It also comes after GE emerged as a big winner from President Barack Obama's trip to India, as the company signed multiple deals to support its business growth in India during that visit.

-GE sees huge potential in both India and China.
+GE sees huge potential in both India and China, anticipating a surge in Chinese sales in the coming years.
 China's rapid growth over the past 10 years has left it grappling to find enough energy to support its companies and residents, which GE plans to service.
 A partnership with State Grid Corp. of China, a power distributor and one of the world's biggest utilities, will help provide more access to the region.

 "China is one of the world's fastest growing areas with a tremendous need for infrastructure," Dan Heintzelman, president and CEO of GE Energy Services, said in a statement.